mindspore-ai/docs/docs/mindarmour/docs/source_en/fault_injection.md

 ### Downloading the Checkpoint File

-Download checkpoint file or just trained your own checkpoint.
+Download checkpoint file or just train your own checkpoint.

 ### Importing the Python Library and Modules